roshanmirajkar/comments-police/README.md

 1. @Mac **_open terminal_**
    @Windows **_open cmd_**

 2. Navigate to a directory where you want to store the project locally.
 Creating a new directory is recommended.
-Once you are in the directory you have chosen, on the command line use the command - `git clone git@github.com:WPMedia/comment-police.git`.
+Once you are in the directory you have chosen, on the command line use the command - `git@github.com:indianHacker/comments-police.git`.

  This will clone the repo into your directory and you will have access to the project locally.